10 key questions: Which second-year players will flourish?

 Detroit’s young core includes Saddiq Bey, Isaiah Stewart and Killian Hayes around new No. 1 pick Cade Cunningham, and they’ll get to play – and perform –as big brothers to the rookie.
 Keep an eye on Golden State big man James Wiseman, too, whose spotty rookie season was cut short by injury, but whose 39 games with the Warriors is a lot more than the three he logged in college at Memphis.

-Previous questions:
+Other questions:

 • Which team is poised for a breakout season?